-Craig M. McAllaster is the interim vice president of academic affairs, provost, and professor of management at Rollins College in Winter Park.
-In 2014, he was appointed acting president of Rollins College.
-He has served on the faculties of Alfred State College, Cornell University, and the University of Central Florida.
-He has also worked in executive positions at Consolidated Foods, AVX Corporation, and Loral Corporation.
+Dr. McAllaster has served on the faculties of Alfred State College, Cornell University, the University of Central Florida, and Rollins College.
+He has worked in executive positions at Consolidated Foods, AVX Corporation, and Loral Corporation.

 Eric Metaxas is the author of the New York Times #1 bestseller, Bonhoeffer: Pastor, Martyr, Prophet, Spy.
 Called a “biography of uncommon power,” Bonhoeffer appeared on numerous 2010 “Best of the Year,” sold more than 600,000 copies, and has been translated into fifteen languages.